Experiential Learning Depot

 9. Develop Summer Businesses

 Something I have started doing in May, just within the last couple of years, is having my students develop businesses.
-They spend all of May brainstorming ideas, writing a business plan, developing a budget, creating marketing materials, and more, and I am there to facilitate.
+They spend all of May brainstorming ideas, writing a business plan, developing a budget, creating marketing materials, and more, and I am there to facilitate the process.

-The purpose of this experience is to prepare them to launch their own businesses in the summer to make a little extra cash.
+The purpose of this experience is to prepare them to launch their own businesses in the summer to make a little extra cash and build important life skills.

-Going through the steps of starting a business a is super valuable in that if a student chooses a career path in entrepreneurship, they will have already been through the process.
+Going through the steps of starting a business is super valuable.
+If a student chooses a career path in entrepreneurship, they will have already been through the process and will know exactly what to do.

 I've had students start businesses related to food, babysitting, dog-walking, landscaping, t-shirt selling, skateboard coaching, swim lessons, and so much more.